Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Introduction

-In this paper, we will follow the spirit of~\cite{Kapec:2023ruw} and consider the low temperature quantum corrections for accelerating black holes.
+In this paper, we will follow the spirit of~\cite{Kapec:2023ruw} and consider the low-temperature quantum corrections for accelerating black holes.
 An accelerating black hole is usually known as the C-metric which describes a pair of black holes constantly accelerating away from each other~\cite{Kinnersley:1970zw, Plebanski:1976gy, Dias:2002mi, Hong:2003gx, Hong:2004dm, Griffiths:2005se, Griffiths:2005qp, Podolsky:2006px}.
 Without specifying the range of the polar angle, the metric of an accelerating black hole contains deficit angles at the north and south poles.
 Therefore, its acceleration can be effectively viewed as the result of cosmic strings attached at the poles with tensions determined by the deficit angles.
 Much like the Kerr case, a rotating black hole with acceleration also has an infinite near horizon region at extremality.
-For example, the extremal accelerating Kerr-Newmann black hole is shown to acquire a warped and twisted product of AdS$_2$ and S$^2$ near horizon scaling region, where the asymptotic symmetry analysis can be applied to realize a 2D CFT dual~\cite{Astorino:2016xiy}.
+For example, the extremal accelerating Kerr-Newmann black hole is shown to acquire a warped and twisted product of AdS$_2$ and S$^2$ near horizon scaling region, where the asymptotic symmetry analysis can be applied to realize a 2D conformal field theory (CFT) dual~\cite{Astorino:2016xiy}.
 The thermodynamic properties of accelerating black holes have been widely explored~\cite{Appels:2016uha, Astorino:2016ybm, Appels:2017xoe, Anabalon:2018ydc, Zhang:2018hms, Anabalon:2018qfv, Gregory:2019dtq, Ball:2020vzo, Ball:2021xwt, Cassani:2021dwa, Kim:2023ncn, Wu:2023meo, Liu:2025iyl, Hale:2025veb}.
-We will use the Euclidean path integral to figure out the low temperature quantum corrections to the thermodynamics of accelerating black holes, considering both rotating and charged cases.
-The existences of the AdS$_2$ factor in their near horizon extremal geometry entails that a similar statement regarding the low temperature quantum corrections holds true in these cases.
-We will highlight the effect due to the acceleration in comparing with the non-accelerating cases.
+We will use the Euclidean path integral to figure out the low-temperature quantum corrections to the thermodynamics of accelerating black holes, considering both rotating and charged cases.
+The existences of the AdS$_2$ factor in their near horizon extremal geometry entails that a similar statement regarding the low-temperature quantum corrections holds true in these cases.
+We will highlight the effect due to the acceleration in comparing with the nonaccelerating cases.